 The various measures are alltocated to the different institutes, individual research groups, and their research projects.
 The central administration offers a number of support programs (heiTrack, heiSkills etc.) and further information on their webpages.
 We gathered here all types of information regarding the faculty-specific regulations and procedures underlying the main career paths leading to a permanent employment in the German academic system.

 Habilitation, junior professorship, and the status of independent research group leader differ in duration, funding source, burden of proof, and degree of association with the faculty.
 All three require a background in Mathematics or Computer Science and a scientific qualification following the doctorate, and entail an obligation to contribute to the teaching in our study programs in return for the right to supervise Bachelor, Master, and Doctoral Theses.

 The Habilitation is the traditional qualification for a full professorship at a German university and remains the legal benchmark for all first-time hires.
 It is awarded in recognition of an exceptional ability for independent research and teaching in a particular field of study.

 The Habilitation is an academic degree that is normally awarded together with the

-Privatdozent depends on continuous contributions to the teaching at the faculty, but not on the employment status.
-In the same vein, the Habilitation is personal, while the transfer of the Venia Legendi to a different institution (or the extension to an additional field) requires a separate process.
+Privatdozent ("PD") depends on continuous contributions to the teaching at the Faculty, but not on the employment status.
+Along the same line, the Habilitation is personal, while the transfer of the Venia Legendi to a different institution (or the extension to an additional field) requires a separate process.

 At Heidelberg University, like many other institutions, the Habilitation is a three-tiered process: